Getting ready for the New with SAP S/4HANA®

 Proof of concept

 Using the initial findings, the Finance and IT team set up an SAP S/4HANA proof of concept.
 Three key objectives were set to: 1) determine whether the migrations would provide the desired value, 2) gain an understanding of the technical challenges and 3) determine the cost.

-A team consisting of Accenture’s internal IT and Finance organizations, Accenture Technology and Consulting, and SAP Services came together to perform the proof of concept.
+A team consisting of Accenture’s global IT and Finance organizations, Accenture Technology and Consulting, and SAP Services came together to perform the proof of concept.
 The team defined test business use cases based on key business value levers of speed, agility, analytics and future enterprise system capabilities.
 With the use cases prepared, conducting the proof of concept was next.